our blog

 Peer-to-peer fundraising is a valuable tool for nonprofits—and not just when it comes to hitting a fundraising goal.
 When your organization recognizes these other benefits and focuses on them as a way to better achieve your organization’s goals, you’ll be better positioned to host a more effective fundraising campaign.

-Think about your organization’s goals and how peer-to-peer fundraising can help achieve them.
-Then, plan your fundraising campaigns to target those goals so that you can surpass them.
+Think about your organization’s goals and how a peer-to-peer fundraising event can help achieve them.
+Then, plan your fundraising initiatives to target those goals so that you can surpass them.

 Happy fundraising!